China blasts NetEase for spreading porn in latest push to cleanse cyberspace

-SHANGHAI (Reuters) - China’s Internet regulator has accused NetEase Inc, a U.S.-listed Chinese web portal, of spreading rumors and pornography, in the authorities’ latest move to “clean up” the country’s online space.
+SHANGHAI, Jan 3 (Reuters) - China’s Internet regulator has accused NetEase Inc, a U.S.-listed Chinese web portal, of spreading rumours and pornography, in the authorities’ latest move to “clean up” the country’s online space.

 The accusation follows fines imposed by China’s Ministry of Culture in December on 11 Internet companies, including Tencent Holdings Ltd and Baidu Inc, for spreading pornography and content depicting violence.